College of Cairo

 The curriculum of BICC meets the ever-changing needs of our pupils and is based on the foundation of the system of British Education (Cambridge International programme).
 The programme has been developed by the Cambridge International Examination (CIE), which is the world’s largest provider of the International Education Programmes and qualifications for (5-19 years).
 The BICC curriculum encourages the development of the most essential skills for success.
 These skills include linguistic, critical thinking, creative and Leadership skills.
 These skills are instilled in our pupils through an engaging, student centred and differentiated learning environment.
 BICC has always strived to recruit the most educationally qualified native English speakers to be the prime guide for the coming generations.
 We are not only dedicated to hiring the most qualified, but we are also aware of the great importance of the continuous professional development that any staff needs to meet the ever-changing techniques in teaching.

 The checkpoint Curriculum in English, Mathematics and Science is taught over two years, year 7 & year 8 with the Secondary checkpoint exam at the end of year 8.
 Moreover, to these subjects, BICC has set their own extra curricula subjects for Year 7 and Year 8 which includes subjects like French/German, ICT, History, Geography, Art & Design and Physical Education.
-This is on top to the Egyptian Ministry of Education (E.M.O.E) requirements to follow a centralised curriculum for the Arabic Language, Religion and Social Studies.
+This is in addition to the Egyptian Ministry of Education (E.M.O.E) requirements to follow a centralised curriculum for the Arabic Language, Religion and Social Studies.

 Assessments and Reports